Alex Salmond may be leader of Alba, but he still has senior admirers in the SNP

 This article appears as part of the Unspun: Scottish Politics newsletter.

-Alex Salmond returned to the House of Commons for the first time in an official capacity yesterday to give evidence to MPs on the Scottish Affairs Committee.
+Alex Salmond returned to the House of Commons yesterday for the first time in an official capacity since losing his seat in 2017 to give evidence to MPs on the Scottish Affairs Committee.

-Members of the cross party body last year launched an inquiry into relations between the Scottish and UK governments over the 25 years since the Scotland Act in 1998, not maybe a subject that would appeal to those outside a rather niche bubble of constitutional historians.
+Members of the cross party body last year launched an inquiry into relations between the Scottish and UK governments over the 25 years since the Scotland Act in 1998, not on the face of it a subject that you would think would appeal to those outside a rather niche bubble of constitutional historians.

 However, Mr Salmond’s appearance attracted widespread interest and generated dramatic newspaper headlines, including of course in The Herald.